eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 Locator
 -------

-A :class:`Locator` uniquely identifies a communication channel with a remote peer for a particular transport.
+A |Locator_t-api| uniquely identifies a communication channel with a remote peer for a particular transport.
-For example, on UDP transports, the :class:`Locator` will contain the information of the IP address and port of the remote peer.
+For example, on UDP transports, the Locator will contain the information of the IP address and port of the remote peer.

-The :class:`Locator` class is not abstract, and no specializations are implemented for each transport type.
+The Locator class is not abstract, and no specializations are implemented for each transport type.
-Instead, transports should map the data members of the :class:`Locator` class to their own channel identification concepts.
+Instead, transports should map the data members of the Locator class to their own channel identification concepts.
 For example, on :ref:`transport_sharedMemory_sharedMemory` the ``address`` contains a unique ID for the local host, and the ``port`` represents the shared ring buffer used to communicate buffer descriptors.

-Please refer to :ref:`listening_locators` for more information about how to configure :ref:`dds_layer_domainParticipant` to listen to incoming traffic.
+Please refer to :ref:`listening_locators` for more information about how to configure DomainParticipant to listen to incoming traffic.

 Data members
 ^^^^^^^^^^^^

-The :ref:`transport_transportApi_locator` defines the following data members:
+The Locator defines the following data members:

 +--------------+------------------+-----------------------------------------------------------------------+
 | Member       | Data type        | Description                                                           |